fwi/yapool/README.md

 the type of connection is the same, but the configuration of the connection is a little bit different.
 A `PoolsMap` requires the use of a `IPoolsMapFactory` which has some strict requirements, see the [Javadoc for the interface](./src/main/java/com/github/fwi/yapool/IPoolsMapFactory.java).
-For now, `PoolsMap` is only demonstrated in the related test-class [TestPoolsMap](./src/test/java/com/github/fwi/yapool/TestPoolsMap.java).
+For now, `PoolsMap` usage is only demonstrated in the related test-class [TestPoolsMap](./src/test/java/com/github/fwi/yapool/TestPoolsMap.java).

 A special-purpose `ObjectPool` is available in the `com.github.fwi.yapool.object` package.
 This pool has virtually no limit on size (65k) and no maximum lease-time, but does have an idle-timeout.